Unpolarized light: Poincaré sphere

 When plotted, that point will lie on the surface of the unity-radius Poincaré sphere and indicate the state of polarization of the polarized component.

 Any two antipodal points on the Poincaré sphere refer to orthogonal polarization states.
 The overlap between any two polarization states is dependent solely on the distance between their locations along the sphere.
 This property, which can only be true when pure polarization states are mapped onto a sphere, is the motivation for the invention of the Poincaré sphere and the use of Stokes parameters, which are thus plotted on (or beneath) it.

-Note that the IEEE defines RHCP and LHCP the opposite as those used by Physicists.
-The IEEE 1979 Antenna Standard will show RHCP on the South Pole of the Poincare Sphere.
-The IEEE defines RHCP using the right hand with thumb pointing in the direction of transmit, and the fingers showing the direction of rotation of the E field with time.
-The rationale for the opposite conventions used by Physicists and Engineers is that Astronomical Observations are always done with the incoming wave traveling toward the observer, where as for most engineers, they are assumed to be standing behind the transmitter watching the wave traveling away from them.
-This article is not using the IEEE 1979 Antenna Standard and is not using the +t convention typically used in IEEE work.